jeremy-donson/first-github-team-sandbox/react-dev-lessons/ActionItems.md

 ----
 ### SCHEDULE FOR THE WEEK:
->> Monday-Tuesday: 1.5 hours a day
+>> Monday-Tuesday: 1.5 hours a day<br/>
-Wednesday-Frida:3 hours a day
+Wednesday-Friday:3 hours a day
 ---
 Monday
 		Session 1 Duration: 1 Hour<br/>